Explore every neighborhood we cover.

 Read profileWest San Jose

-$2.9MWalk 50$1200/sqftTop SchoolsThe "Cupertino-adjacent without the Cupertino price tag" play — top schools (Lynbrook High feeder), centered around Westgate, with strong tech-family demand.
+$2.9MWalk 50$1200/sqftTop SchoolsThe "Cupertino-adjacent without the Cupertino price tag" play: top schools (Lynbrook High feeder), centered around Westgate, with strong tech-driven demand.

 Read profileWillow Glen